xdocc/xdocc/src/deb/share/1-doc[Documentation]page|nav/2-files[File Structure]nav.md

 If properties are specified after the URL, it must be separated by a "|".

+A special case is if nr = 0, then it is set to Long.MAX.
+The reason behind this, is that you can mix dates and numbers.
+If a file with a date is provided, then sort is descending.
+Now if the user wants to have a item always before, it can specify the nr as 0, which will be Long.MAX and will always be on top.

 ## Recursive properties for files and directories
 Recursive means, if applied to a directory, its subdirectories will inherit the property